New York v. Harris

 New York v.
-Harris, 495 U.S. 14 (1990), is a U.S. Supreme Court case that addressed whether a confession obtained at a police station is admissible when the arrest was made illegally inside the suspect’s home without a warrant—violating Payton v.
-New York (1980).
-Bernard Harris was arrested in his apartment without a warrant though police had probable cause for the murder of Thelma Staton.
-When the police came to his apartment Harris willingly let them in and after being read his Miranda Rights, Harris answered questions at his house before being taken to the police station for more questioning.
-Harris gave a written confession at the police station and the confession at the police station was what was used to convict him.
+Harris, 495 U.S. 14 (1990), is a U.S. Supreme Court case that addressed whether a confession obtained at a police station is admissible when the arrest was made illegally inside the suspect's home without a warrant—violating Payton v.
+New York.
+Bernard Harris was arrested in his apartment without a warrant (though police had probable cause for the murder of Thelma Staton).
+When police entered his apartment, Harris was read his Miranda Rights and he answered questions there.
+He was then taken to the police station, where he gave a written confession that was later used to convict him.
 The court ruled 5-4 that the confession was admissible because it was made outside of the home after Miranda rights warnings, and was not protected by Payton.
 The ruling narrowed the exclusionary rule, which prevents use of evidence obtained through unconstitutional means.

-Background

-In 1984, Thelma Staton was murdered in her apartment.
-Police had probable cause to believe Bernard Harris was the killer and went to his house without a warrant and arrested Harris which violated Payton.
-While at the police station Harris was read his Miranda rights and still chose to give a written confession, this confession was used in his trial that helped convict him.
-There were two other confessions that were suppressed during his trial, even though both of those times he was also read his Miranda rights.
-When appealed the New York State of appeals found the confession to be inadmissible as evidence because it was obtained by an illegal arrest.
-The State appealed.